-For city dwellers with limited access to outdoor space, this nonstick, electric tabletop grill by Zojirushi is the next best thing to an open charcoal flame.
+For city dwellers with limited access to outdoor space, this nonstick, electric tabletop grill by (Japanese brand) Zojirushi is the next best thing to an open charcoal flame.
 It gets really hot and cooks a mean short rib, pork belly, and, heck, even hot dogs — complete with grill marks.
-A removable drip pan makes cleanup a breeze.
-Enjoy an authentic Korean BBQ restaurant experience from the convenience of your apartment.
+And a removable drip pan makes cleanup a breeze.

+These can be found at homes and restaurants alike, usually in a little utensil box with chopsticks that lives on the table.
 Korean spoons have shallow, wide mouths and long stems, the better to eat a steaming bowl of tofu stew or oxtail-bone soup with.
 You’ll never go fishing for a lost spoon ever again.
-You’ll find this at homes and restaurants alike, usually in a little utensil box with chopsticks that lives on the table.

 For those, like this writer (Lauren Ro), who find wood an easier material to get a grip on than metal, this set of twisty bamboo chopsticks might be a better option.

 And for the budding Asian-food enthusiast, a plastic set of “training” chopsticks that will help younger eaters learn how to hold and use them.
 This set comes with an added bonus: It will introduce kids to the world of Pororo, Korea’s most popular little penguin, whose friend Petty sits atop the chopsticks.

 When it comes to rice makers, Cuckoo is the brand of choice in Korean households.
 You can usually find a few different models at your local Korean supermarket; this one can make up to six cups at a time and has ten different settings.
 Once the rice is ready, a more authentic way to fluff it is with a Japanese rice paddle.